What should I do to assist a troubled student?

 Guidelines for Response to Student Issues

-An interdepartmental committee convened by Academic Counseling and the Dean of Students Office whose purpose is to make a concerted effort to approach students who seem to be having difficulty within the St. Thomas community and determines how to effectively support their retention and success within the university.
-Please contact
+An interdepartmental committee convened by Academic Counseling and Support and the Dean of Students Office whose purpose is to make a concerted effort to approach students who seem to be having difficulty within the St. Thomas community and determines how to effectively support their retention and success within the university.
+Please contact:

 Director of Academic Counseling